4 Lessons From Automating A Change Request Workflow

 Visualize the Change Management Workflow

 One of the biggest problems when creating a change management workflow is that people cannot visualize the workflow.
-One of the advantages of using a tool like KiSSFLOW when creating change request management is that you can clearly see how your workflow is shaping up.
+One of the advantages of using a tool like Kissflow when creating change request management is that you can clearly see how your workflow is shaping up.

 When you can create a picture of your workflow, not only can you see the flaws and loops that a workflow can have, you can also easily explain it to your teammates and have everyone on the same page as you.